Dillian Whyte vs. Joseph Parker: Background

 On the morning of 7 June, it was confirmed that Whyte would instead fight former WBO heavyweight champion Joseph Parker (24–1, 18 KOs) on 28 July at The O2 Arena in London on Sky Box Office.
 An official press conference followed a few hours later.
 Many fans took to social media stating their frustration around the fight being on pay-per-view.
 Whyte, along with Parker's promoter David Higgins, explained their reasons as to why the fight deserved to be on the PPV platform.
 The fight itself was praised by fans for the match up, with it being billed as an eliminator for the winner to challenge Anthony Joshua for the unified heavyweight titles.
 Three days before the fight, it was confirmed a sell-out.
 It was revealed that before PPV revenue, both boxers would earn just over £1 million for the fight, with Whyte receiving slightly more, being the home fighter.
 Despite stating he would weigh less, Whyte came in at 258 1/2 pounds, 4 pounds heavier than his previous bout.
 Parker weighed 242 pounds, 16 pounds lighter than Whyte, however 6 pounds heavier than what he weighed in his loss to Joshua.

 Although there was some criticism to the bout being on PPV the fight itself was praised by fans for the match up.

-The fights

-Undercard

-The PPV card began with wins for prospects Anthony Fowler, David Allen, Joshua Buatsi and Conor Benn.

-Taylor vs. Connor

-The first world title bout saw unified WBA and IBF lightweight champion Katie Taylor face challenger Kimberly Connor (IBF:2nd, WBA 4th).

-The fight

-Despite a swelling appearing under Taylor's right eye in the 2nd round, she dominated the fight.
-Hurting Connor after a flurry of blows that forced referee Steve Gray to step in and wave it off.

-Aftermath

-Speaking afterwards Taylor said "I knew I had a bump around my eye.
-It was good, Kimberly was very tough.
-I just happened to catch her with a good shot, stay composed and finished it.
-It has always been the plan [to be undisputed champion].
-I have two belts and I have two more to go."

-Chief Support

-Chisora vs. Takam

-Just before the main event in the chief support, former British, Commonwealth and European heavyweight champion Derek Chisora (WBC 11th) faced former world title challenger Carlos Takam (IBF:5th, WBC 14th) for the WBA International title.

-The fight

-Takam would start the bout aggressively, trapping Chisora against the ropes and unloading with both hands and appearing to briefly stun Chisora.
-The next few rounds were a slugfest with Takam landing to the head and Chisora to the body.

-Early in the 8th round Chisora landed a big right hand that dropped Takam, he beat the count but appeared to be on unsteady legs, Chisora immediately landed another heavy shot that flattened Takam, prompting the referee to wave off the bout.

-Aftermath

-Chisora's set up a potential rematch with Whyte for later in the year.
+Fight details